gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 between operations on different endpoint pairs.

 The message ordering settings differentiate between operations for messages, RMA, and native atomics.
-The most important message ordering settings for Chapel's purposes are:
+The most important of these for Chapel's purposes are the following.

-- send-after-send (SAS), which specifies that messages (AMs) must be transmitted in the order they are submitted relative to other messages, and
+- SAS (send-after-send) ordering specifies that messages (AMs) must be transmitted in the order they are submitted relative to other messages.

-- read-after-write (RAW), which specifies that RMA read and/or fetching native atomic operations must be transmitted in the order they are submitted relative to RMA write and/or non-fetching native atomic operations.
+- Various kinds of RAW (read-after-write) orderings specify that RMA read and/or fetching native atomic operations must be transmitted in the order they are submitted relative to RMA write and/or non-fetching native atomic operations.

 Message ordering is more or less useful to the comm layer depending on the tasking implementation and whether or not a task is using a "fixed"